AradhyaUM/CDPC_Training/README.md

 ---

+### Day 5 (March 13, 2026)
+- Solved algorithm-based problems:
+  - Simple Array Sum
+  - Find Minimum and Maximum in Array
+  - Remove Duplicates from Unsorted Array
+  - Pattern Printing with Skip (using continue)
+  - Alternate Negative and Positive Arrangement in array
+- Learned:
+  - `continue` and `break` statements
+  - Taking multiple inputs at once using `map`, `split`, `eval`
+  - More about time complexity in array operations
+- Next: Prefix sum problems and sliding window techniques.

+---

 ## Progress Summary
-- Total problems solved: 25+
+- Total problems solved: 30+
-- Strong in: conditionals, loops, number problems
-- Need more practice: arrays, sliding window, prefix sum
+- Need more practice: arrays (advanced), sliding window, prefix sum